-If you want to mix and match your floor and walls, then you still can.
+If you want to mix and match your floor and walls, you still can.
 Just make sure that the offset color, usually the floor, is a neutral tone.
 Grey is a great color to use as your neutral tone as it works well both ways.

 If you want to use black, white, or brown, that works too.
 Just make sure that you don’t use any bright colors unless strategically picked and placed.
 If you follow a few simple rules, you can use warm walls and cool floors.

 Cool Colors Calm A Room

 Cool colors are usually reserved for more private settings like bathrooms and bedrooms these days.
 That’s because cool colors are calming and peaceful.
 If you love the word “zen” and live life avoiding stress, then you need a cool-colored bedroom.

 Whatever room you feel you spend the most time in needs to be done in cool colors.
 If you have an at-home office then cool colors can help you stress less at work and get more done because of it.

 Paint One Wall With Cool Colors

 If you’re still trying to balance warm and cool colors, then consider using an accent wall to make up the difference.
 Use warm colors throughout the room, with the cool color being reserved for that accent wall.